AdobeDocs/commerce-admin.en/help/catalog/category-scheduled-changes.md

 ---
-title: Category scheduled changes
+title: Scheduled changes for categories
 description: Learn how to schedule category changes to support marketing campaigns and store promotions.
 ---
-# Category scheduled changes
+# Scheduled changes for categories

 {{ee-feature}}

 Category updates can be applied on schedule, and grouped with other content changes.
-You can create a new campaign based on scheduled changes to the category, or apply the changes to an existing campaign.
+You can create a campaign based on scheduled changes to the category, or apply the changes to an existing campaign.
 To learn more, see [Content Staging](../content-design/content-staging.md).

 >[!NOTE]
 >